What is a Trade Secret? And why is it important to protect your Confidential Information.

 A trade secret is a secret technique, device or piece of information used by a company.The technique, device or information must be protected by the company as a secret.
 Companies cannot claim a public thing is a confidential – because it is not secret.
-It is possible to protect trade secrets but you need to be pro-active and take action immediately if you discover someone has taken your material.
+However, it may be the connection to the company (such as a client list) that is confidential.
+It is possible to protect tradesecrets but you need to be pro-active and take action immediately if you discover someone has taken your material.

 What defines a trade secret?

 A trade secrete is any piece of confidential information which a company uses in trade to gain an advantage.
 However, when it comes to protecting information the Court will analyse multiple things to determine if the information is truly secret.
 This includes the types of information included, the value of the information to the business, what harm would the company suffer if it was made public or went to a competitor, how common the information in the marketplace and also how the company protects the information and the steps taken to keep it a secret.
 These are very similar to the tests which apply to determine if the information is confidential.

 What is an example of a trade secret?

 Company secrets come in many different forms and can include information such as R&D information, Source Code, Inventions or patents which are not yet published, recipes or formulas, or cooking techniques.

 One of the most famous trade secrets in the world is the Google Search Algorithm.
 Other examples are the Coca-Cola formula, and KFC’s secret herbs and spices.
 The ability to discover KFC’s secret herbs and spices is also an example of why keeping some information secret will eventually fail.
 They will be discovered or released to the public as technology evolves and allows discovery of the secret.
 It may be possible to keep some secrets initially but eventually, they may be discovered.